1jour1vin

 Rated estate (2020 guide) Recommended (Wine producer recommended by Robert Parker – The Wine Advocate)

-The 2014 Chablis Grand Cru Bougros Côte Bouguerots has an almost surgical bouquet: extremely well-defined and balanced, rather subtle in style with aromas of green apple, Conference pear, and sea spray/oyster shells.
-At the moment, the whole is tightly wrapped up.
-The palate is very well balanced with crisp, harmonious acidity and just the right amount of salinity, long and tender on the finish.
-It was impressive in the vat, and it is just as impressive in the bottle.
+The 2014 Chablis Grand Cru Bougros Côte Bouguerots has an almost surgical bouquet: extremely well-defined and balanced, with a rather subtle style featuring aromas of green apple, Conference pear, and sea spray/oyster shells.
+For now, the wine is tightly wrapped up.
+The palate is very well balanced, with crisp, harmonious acidity and just the right amount of salinity, leading to a long, smooth finish.
+It was impressive in the tank, and it’s just as impressive in the bottle.

 About the estate: